 Maggie Reiter was part of our program beginning as an undergraduate and through her M.Sc. degree.
 Her master’s thesis examined selection and management of fine fescues for golf course fairways.
-She completed her M.Sc. degree in May 2016 and is now an Environmental Horticulture Advisor with University of California Cooperative Extension in Fresno, CA.
+She completed her M.Sc. degree in May 2016 and is now the Turfgrass Extension Educator with University of Minnesota Extension.

 James Wolfin completed an M.Sc. degree in Entomology conducting a project on bee lawns that was a collaboration between the UMN Bee Lab and UMN Turfgrass Science.
 James now works at Metro Blooms in Minneapolis, MN as a Sustainable Landcare Manager.

 Jon Trappe worked with our group as a postdoc in 2016-2019.
 His primary efforts involved several projects on roadside turfgrass research funded by MnDOT.
 He also was involved with research on allelopathy in fine fescues and played an important role in homeowner outreach.
 He is now a Technical Agronomist at Midwestern BioAg.